Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/10/update-work-items-with-build-number-during-vnext-builds.md

 You can generate a special token to use for this – so you don’t need to use your actual account.

-- Click your name when logged into the VSTS
+- Click your name when logged into the Azyre DevOps
 - Choose “Security”
 - Select “Personal Access Tokens”
 - Select “Add”